EddieStn/hangman/README.md

 6. Type git clone, and then paste the URL you copied earlier.
 It will look like this, with your GitHub username instead of YOUR-USERNAME:
    - git clone https://github.com/YOUR-USERNAME/hangman
 7. Press Enter.
 Your local clone will be created.
+8. Requirements.txt can be left empty as this project does not use any external libraries.

 # Deployment
 ### The site was deployed to Heroku.
 The steps to deploy are as follows:

 * Log in to Heroku Heroku
 * Click New